UFO sightings in Canada: 2010, Harbour Mille, Newfoundland and Labrador

-During the night of January 25, 2010 there were multiple UFO sighting reports in Harbour Mille, Newfoundland and Labrador.
+During the night of 25 January 2010, there were multiple UFO reports in Harbour Mille, Newfoundland and Labrador.
 Royal Canadian Mounted Police initially stated the reports were due to a missile launch, but later retracted the statement, and the Office of the Prime Minister stated that the UFOs were not missiles.
-Due to Harbour Mille's proximity to Saint Pierre and Miquelon, residents suspected French military activity, an assumption which was dispelled by an official statement by the French Government confirming there was no military activity taking place during the reported incident.
-The Royal Canadian Mounted Police referred to the event as an unexplained sighting, and NORAD stated there was no known rocket launch at the time.
+Due to Harbour Mille's proximity to Saint Pierre and Miquelon, residents suspected French military activity, an assumption which was dismissed by an official statement from the French Government confirming there was no military activity taking place during the reported incident.
+The RCMP referred to the event as an unexplained sighting, and NORAD stated there was no known rocket launch at the time.

-The event prompted Member of Parliament for the constituency Harbour Mille was in at the time, Humber—St. Barbe—Baie Verte MP Gerry Byrne to press the government for further information regarding the incident and criticized the Conservative government on its lack of transparency.
+The event prompted MP Gerry Byrne to press the government for further information regarding the incident, and he issued a political criticism against the then-Conservative government for what he deemed a lack of transparency.

 2014, Kensington, Prince Edward Island

-While putting out a bonfire late in the evening of June 4, 2014, John Sheppard witnessed unusual lights in the sky over the Gulf of St. Lawrence and captured 22 minutes of it on his cellphone.
-After reporting the incident to MUFON and their investigation concluding it being a confirmed sighting, CBC covered the event.
-The next day, CBC released a follow-up article in which a series of alternate explanations for the event were presented.
+While putting out a bonfire late in the evening of 4 June 2014, John Sheppard witnessed unusual lights in the sky over the Gulf of St. Lawrence and captured 22 minutes of it on his cellphone.
+After MUFON investigated their report and agreed that it was a confirmed sighting, the CBC covered the event.
+The next day, the CBC released a follow-up article in which a series of alternate explanations for the event were presented.